2022-07-10

 2: Natural Language Description

-For the Euclidean vectors space, \(\mathbb{R}^{n + 1}\), with the Euclidean topology, the standard n-simplex, \(\Delta^n \subseteq \mathbb{R}^{n + 1}\), with the subspace topology of \(\mathbb{R}^{n + 1}\), the Euclidean topological space, \(\mathbb{R}^n\), and the closed ball, \(\overline{B^n_{p, r}} \subseteq \mathbb{R}^n\), with the subspace topology of \(\mathbb{R}^n\), there is a homeomorphism, \(f: \Delta^n \to \overline{B^n_{p, r}}\).
+For the Euclidean vectors space, Rn+1, with the Euclidean topology, the standard n-simplex, ΔnRn+1, with the subspace topology of Rn+1, the Euclidean topological space, Rn, and the closed ball, Bp,rnRn, with the subspace topology of Rn, there is a homeomorphism, f:ΔnBp,rn.

 3: Proof

-\(\overline{B^n_{p, r}} \subseteq \mathbb{R}^n \subseteq \mathbb{R}^{n + 1}\) is the topological subspace of \(\mathbb{R}^{n + 1}\), by the proposition that in any nest of topological subspaces, the openness of any subset on any subspace does not depend on the superspace of which the subspace is regarded to be a subspace.
+Bp,rnRnRn+1 is the topological subspace of Rn+1, by the proposition that in any nest of topological subspaces, the openness of any subset on any subspace does not depend on the superspace of which the subspace is regarded to be a subspace.

-The barycenter of \(\Delta^n\) is \(c = (1 / (n + 1), . . ., 1 / (n + 1))\).
-The map, \(g: \Delta^n \setminus \{c\} \to \Delta^n\), is defined as the boundary point of \(\Delta^n\) that the radius from \(c\) to \(x\) passes. \(f\) is defined to be \(p\) for \(c\) and \(p + r {\vert g (x) - c \vert}^{-1} (x - c)\) otherwise.
+The barycenter of Δn is c=(1/(n+1),...,1/(n+1)).
+The map, g:Δn{c}Δn, is defined as the boundary point of Δn that the radius from c to x passes. f is defined to be p for c and p+r|g(x)c|1(xc) otherwise.

-In fact, \(g (x) = c + (1 - {c^k}^{-1} x^k)^{-1} (x - c)\), where \(k\) is the index of the minimum component of \(x\) (if there are some multiple minimums, choose any one of them), because \(g (x) = c + a (x - c)\) whose minimum component is 0 (\(0 \lt a\) and obviously, the minimum component of x corresponds to the minimum component of \(g (x)\)), which is the condition of being on a boundary, so, \(c^k + a (x^k - c^k) = 0\), so, \(a = - c^k (x^k - c^k)^{-1} = (1 - {c^k}^{-1}x^k)^{-1}\).
+In fact, g(x)=c+(1ck1xk)1(xc), where k is the index of the minimum component of x (if there are some multiple minimums, choose any one of them), because g(x)=c+a(xc) whose minimum component is 0 (0<a and obviously, the minimum component of x corresponds to the minimum component of g(x)), which is the condition of being on a boundary, so, ck+a(xkck)=0, so, a=ck(xkck)1=(1ck1xk)1.

-\(f\) is obviously a bijection between \(\Delta^n\) and \(\overline{B^n_{p, r}}\).
+f is obviously a bijection between Δn and Bp,rn.

-Let us apply the proposition that any topological spaces map is continuous at any point if the spaces are the subspaces of some \(C^\infty\) manifolds and there are some charts of the manifolds around the point and the point image and a map between the chart open subsets which (the map) is restricted to the original map whose (the chart open subsets map's) coordinates function's restriction is continuous.
+Let us apply the proposition that any topological spaces map is continuous at any point if the spaces are the subspaces of some C manifolds and there are some charts of the manifolds around the point and the point image and a map between the chart open subsets which (the map) is restricted to the original map whose (the chart open subsets map's) coordinates function's restriction is continuous.

-\(\mathbb{R}^{n + 1}\) is canonically a \(C^\infty\) manifold.
-Let us take the standard chart for \(\mathbb{R}^{n + 1}\), \((\mathbb{R}^{n + 1} \subseteq \mathbb{R}^{n + 1}, id)\).
-Let us define the extension of \(g\), \(g': \mathbb{R}^n \setminus {c} \to \mathbb{R}^n\), such that outside \(\Delta^n\), the value is the boundary point of \(\Delta^n\) that the radius from \(c\) to \(x\) passes: as before, \(g' (x) = c + (1 - {c^k}^{-1} x^k)^{-1} (x - c)\) where \(k\) is the index of the minimum component of \(x\).
-Let us define the extension of \(f\), \(f': \mathbb{R}^{n + 1} \to \mathbb{R}^{n + 1}\), such that denoting the projection of \(x - c\) to the \(\mathbb{R}^{n}\) hyperplane as \(x'\), which means that \(x - c - x'\) is the vector perpendicular to the \(\mathbb{R}^{n}\) hyperplane, \(p + x - c\) when \(x' = 0\) and \(p + r {\vert g' (c + x') - c \vert}^{-1} x' + x - c - x'\) otherwise.
+Rn+1 is canonically a C manifold.
+Let us take the standard chart for Rn+1, (Rn+1Rn+1,id).
+Let us define the extension of g, g:RncRn, such that outside Δn, the value is the boundary point of Δn that the radius from c to x passes: as before, g(x)=c+(1ck1xk)1(xc) where k is the index of the minimum component of x.
+Let us define the extension of f, f:Rn+1Rn+1, such that denoting the projection of xc to the Rn hyperplane as x, which means that xcx is the vector perpendicular to the Rn hyperplane, p+xc when x=0 and p+r|g(c+x)c|1x+xcx otherwise.

-Obviously, \(f'\) is indeed restricted to \(f\) on \(\Delta^n\).
+Obviously, f is indeed restricted to f on Δn.

-\(f'\) is obviously a bijection.
+f is obviously a bijection.

-\(x \mapsto x'\) is continuous (the \(\epsilon\)-'open ball' centered at \(x\) maps to the intersection of the \(\epsilon\)-'open ball' centered at \(c + x'\) and the \(\mathbb{R}^{n}\) hyperplane, and \(c + x' \mapsto x'\) is continuous); \(x \mapsto g' (c + x' (x))\) is continuous (taking the minimum component is continuous, because the \(\epsilon\)-'open ball' centered at \(c + x'\) means that the variation of each component (including the minimum component) is less than \(\epsilon\), taking the multiplicative inverse is continuous); taking the vector length is continuous and taking the multiplicative inverse is continuous; so, \(f'\) is continuous except at \(x' = 0\) as a compound of continuous maps, and when \(x'\) is near \(0\), \(\vert {\vert g' (c + x') - c \vert}^{-1} x' \vert = {\vert {\vert (1 - {c^j}^{-1} (c^j + x'^j)) \vert}^{-1} \vert x' \vert \vert}^{-1} \vert x' \vert = \vert (1 - {c^j}^{-1} (c^j + x'^j)) \vert \approx 0\), so, \(f' (x) = p + r {|g' (c + x') - c|}^{-1} x' + x - c - x' \approx p + x - c\), so, \(f'\) is continuous also at \(x' = 0\).
+xx is continuous (the ϵ-'open ball' centered at x maps to the intersection of the ϵ-'open ball' centered at c+x and the Rn hyperplane, and c+xx is continuous); xg(c+x(x)) is continuous (taking the minimum component is continuous, because the ϵ-'open ball' centered at c+x means that the variation of each component (including the minimum component) is less than ϵ, taking the multiplicative inverse is continuous); taking the vector length is continuous and taking the multiplicative inverse is continuous; so, f is continuous except at x=0 as a compound of continuous maps, and when x is near 0, ||g(c+x)c|1x|=||(1cj1(cj+xj))|1|x||1|x|=|(1cj1(cj+xj))|0, so, f(x)=p+r|g(c+x)c|1x+xcxp+xc, so, f is continuous also at x=0.

-As \(f'\) is a homeomorphism, the restriction, \(f' \vert_{\Delta^n}: \Delta^n \to \overline{B^n_{p, r}}\) is a homeomorphism, by the proposition that any restriction of any continuous map on the domain and the codomain is continuous.
+As f is a homeomorphism, the restriction, f|Δn:ΔnBp,rn is a homeomorphism, by the proposition that any restriction of any continuous map on the domain and the codomain is continuous.

-After all, by the proposition that any topological spaces map is continuous at any point if the spaces are the subspaces of some \(C^\infty\) manifolds and there are some charts of the manifolds around the point and the point image and a map between the chart open subsets which (the map) is restricted to the original map whose (the chart open subsets map's) coordinates function's restriction is continuous, \(f: \Delta^n \to \overline{B^n_{p, r}}\) is a homeomorphism: as \(\phi'_p = id\) and \(\phi'_{f (p)} = id\), \(\phi'_p\) and \(\phi'_{f (p)}\) are not conspicuous, but \(f'\) is indeed a coordinates function.
+After all, by the proposition that any topological spaces map is continuous at any point if the spaces are the subspaces of some C manifolds and there are some charts of the manifolds around the point and the point image and a map between the chart open subsets which (the map) is restricted to the original map whose (the chart open subsets map's) coordinates function's restriction is continuous, f:ΔnBp,rn is a homeomorphism: as ϕp=id and ϕf(p)=id, ϕp and ϕf(p) are not conspicuous, but f is indeed a coordinates function.

 4: Note

-We could not directly claim the homeomorphism of \(f\) by its expression with the coordinates for \(\mathbb{R}^{n + 1}\), because the coordinates are not for \(\Delta^n\) or \(\overline{B^n_{p, r}}\).
-So, we employed the proposition that any topological spaces map is continuous at any point if the spaces are the subspaces of some \(C^\infty\) manifolds and there are some charts of the manifolds around the point and the point image and a map between the chart open subsets which (the map) is restricted to the original map whose (the chart open subsets map's) coordinates function's restriction is continuous, which required having \(f'\).
+We could not directly claim the homeomorphism of f by its expression with the coordinates for Rn+1, because the coordinates are not for Δn or Bp,rn.
+So, we employed the proposition that any topological spaces map is continuous at any point if the spaces are the subspaces of some C manifolds and there are some charts of the manifolds around the point and the point image and a map between the chart open subsets which (the map) is restricted to the original map whose (the chart open subsets map's) coordinates function's restriction is continuous, which required having f.

-\(f'\) did not particularly have to be wholly homeomorphic: just the restriction of \(f'\) had to be homeomorphic, but we established the wholly homeomorphic \(f'\) anyway because we could.
+f did not particularly have to be wholly homeomorphic: just the restriction of f had to be homeomorphic, but we established the wholly homeomorphic f anyway because we could.

-The boundary of \(\Delta^n\) as the subspace of \(\Delta^n\), which (the boundary) is also the subspace of \(\mathbb{R}^{n + 1}\), is homeomorphic to the boundary of \(\overline{B^n_{p, r}}\) as the subspace of \(\overline{B^n_{p, r}}\), which (the boundary) is also the subspace of \(\mathbb{R}^n\), which (the boundary) is homeomorphic to \(S^n\), because \(f\) maps the boundary onto the boundary, and the restriction of \(f\) on the domain and the codomain is homeomorphic.
+The boundary of Δn as the subspace of Δn, which (the boundary) is also the subspace of Rn+1, is homeomorphic to the boundary of Bp,rn as the subspace of Bp,rn, which (the boundary) is also the subspace of Rn, which (the boundary) is homeomorphic to Sn, because f maps the boundary onto the boundary, and the restriction of f on the domain and the codomain is homeomorphic.

 References